 The Regional Hotspots

+I’ve already commented on the statistics which show how the overseas sector of the Spanish Property Market is concentrated is just a handful of regions.
+And within those regions it is further fragmented at the provincial and municipal levels.
 A good example of this is Andalucía.
 Not only is it Spain’s largest autonomous region it is one of the most varied.
 It has both Mediterranean and Atlantic coasts, a huge, mountainous interior and 5 of Spain’s most historic cities; Cádiz, Málaga, Seville, Granada and Córdoba.
 In addition, this one region accounts for 20% of all property transactions in Spain.
 So, in property terms it really has something for everyone but foreign sector activity is far from evenly spread.
-In reality it is actually concentrated in just a handful of locations.
+In reality it is actually concentrated in just a few locations.

 Andalucía has eight provinces and it turns out that 28.8% of all transactions in 2023 so far have been in just one province, Málaga, which really means the Costa del Sol.
 And when you drill down to the municipal level it gets even more unbalanced.
 Although there are 208 municipalities in Málaga province, just four (Málaga, Marbella, Estepona & Benahavís) accounted for 42% of all transactions in the year so far.
-And of those 18,857 property transactions in Málaga province 7,276 were by foreign buyers, that’s a 38.5% market share.
+And of those 26,641 property transactions in Málaga province in Q1 - Q3 2023, 10,536 were by foreign buyers, that’s a 39.5% market share.

 The dominance of just one province is even more extreme in Cataluña with 63% of all 2023 purchases in the autonomous region occurring in just one province, Barcelona.
 And looking at the Comunidad Valenciana, 71.7% of all 2023 foreign buyers in this region bought in just one province: Alicante.
 (Source: MITMA)